Students engage in problem solving, communicating, reasoning, and connecting to:

 Patterns, Relations, and Algebra

-- tell time to quarter-hour on analog and digital clocks using a.m. and p.m.
+- identify time to the minute on analog and digital clocks using a.m. and p.m. and compute lapsed time using a clock.

 Data Analysis, Statistics, and Probability

-- draw conclusions and make educated guesses based on information gained from data.
+- construct, draw conclusions and make predictions from various representations of data.